Technologicat/mcpyrate/README.md

 Any missing source locations and `ctx` fields are fixed automatically in a postprocessing step, so you don't need to care about those when writing your AST.

+For source location information, the recommendation is:

+ - If you generate new AST nodes that do not correspond to any line in the original unexpanded source code, **do not fill in their source location information**.
-The recommendation is, **do not fill in source location information manually**, because if it is missing, this allows the expander to auto-fill it for any macro-generated nodes.
-If auto-filled, those nodes will have the source location of the macro invocation node.
-This makes it easy to pinpoint in debug output (e.g. for a block macro) which lines originate in the unexpanded source code and which were added by the macro invocation.
+   - For any node whose source location information is missing, the expander will auto-fill it.
+This auto-fill copies the source location from the macro invocation node.
+This makes it easy to pinpoint in `unparse` output in debug mode (e.g. for a block macro) which lines originate in the unexpanded source code and which lines were added by the macro invocation.

+ - If you edit an AST node that already exists in the input AST, or generate a new node based on an existing one and then discard the original, **be sure to `ast.copy_location` the original node's source location information to your new node**.
+   - For such edits, **it is the macro's responsibility** to ensure correct source location information in the output AST, so that coverage reporting works.
+There is no general rule that could generate source location information for arbitrary AST edits correctly.

+(What we can do automatically, and what `mcpyrate` indeed does, is to make sure that *the line with the macro invocation* shows as covered, on the condition that the macro was actually invoked.)

 Simple example: